1989 Virginia Slims of Houston

 The 1989 Virginia Slims of Houston was a women's tennis tournament played on outdoor clay courts at the Westside Tennis Club in Houston, Texas in the United States that was part of the Category 4 tier of the 1989 WTA Tour.
 The tournament was held from April 24 through April 30, 1989.
-Unseeded Monica Seles won the singles title.
+Unseeded 15-year old Monica Seles won the first career singles title, defeating Chris Evert during Evert's last season.